open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 This output has both the span created to track work in the route, and an automatically-created span that tracks the inbound ASP.NET Core request itself.

-## Send traces to a Collector
+## Send traces to a collector

 The [OpenTelemetry Collector](/docs/collector/getting-started/) is a vital component of most production deployments.
 A collector is most beneficial in the following situations, among others:

 * A single telemetry sink shared by multiple services, to reduce overhead of switching exporters